biocypher/biochatter/docs/vignettes/custom-decider-use-case.md

 We can then test the LLM-KG interaction by asking questions and examining the generated queries and its results from the KG.
 Once we are satisfied with the KG schema and LLM performance, we can advance to the next step.

+!!! info inline end "OpenAI API key needed"
+    In the standard configuration, we use the OpenAI API to generate queries.
+    Provide your `OPENAI_API_KEY` in the shell environment, or modify the application to call a different LLM.

 The BioChatter Light application, including the KG creation, can be built using `docker compose up -d` in the root directory of the [repository](https://github.com/biocypher/decider-genetics).

 An online demonstration of this application can be found at [https://decider-light.biochatter.org](https://decider-light.biochatter.org).
 You can use this demonstration to test the KG - LLM interaction, asking questions such as: